Multidimensional continued fractions and symbolic codings of toral translations: Introduction

-Our approach is inspired by the seminal example of Sturmian dynamical systems, introduced by M. Morse and G. Hedlund in \cite{Morse2}.
-There is an impressive literature devoted to their study and to possible generalizations in word combinatorics, and also in digital geometry \cite{Fog02}.
-This is due to several reasons.
-Sturmian dynamical systems provide symbolic codings for the simplest arithmetic dynamical systems, namely for irrational translations on the circle, they also code discrete lines, and they are one-dimensional models of quasicrystals \cite{BaakeGrimm}.
-The scale invariance of Sturmian dynamical systems allows them to be described by using a renormalization scheme governed by usual continued fractions which in turn can be interpreted as Poincar\'e sections of the geodesic flow acting on the modular surface.
+Our approach is inspired by the seminal example of Sturmian dynamical systems, introduced by M.~Morse and G.~Hedlund in \cite{MorseHedlund:40}.
+There is an impressive literature devoted to their study and to possible generalizations in word combinatorics \cite{Fog02}, and also in digital geometry \cite{Rosenfeld}.
+The importance of Sturmian dynamical systems is due to several reasons.
+For instance, they provide symbolic codings for the simplest arithmetic dynamical systems, namely for irrational translations on the circle, they code discrete lines, and they are one-dimensional models of quasicrystals \cite{BaakeGrimm}.
+Besides that, Sturmian dynamical systems are characterized as the minimal shifts having $1$-balanced language over a two-letter alphabet \cite{MorseHedlund:40}.
+Balance is a classical notion in word combinatorics and symbolic dynamics that has been widely studied from many viewpoints, for instance in ergodic theory and word combinatorics (see e.g.\ \cite{Cassaigne-Ferenczi-Zamboni:00}) and in number theory in connection with Fraenkel's conjecture \cite{Fraenkel:73,Tijdeman:2000}.
+The scale invariance of Sturmian dynamical systems allows them to be described by using a renormalization scheme governed by classical continued fractions, which in turn can be interpreted as Poincar\'e sections of the geodesic flow acting on the modular surface.
 This admits important generalizations in the study of interval exchange transformations in relation with the Teichm\"uller flow and renormalization schemes that can often be interpreted as continued fractions \cite{Yoccoz}.
-The basic combinatorial elements for their understanding are substitutions which are symbolic versions of induction steps (i.e., of first return maps).
+The basic combinatorial elements for the understanding of Sturmian dynamical systems together with their renormalization scheme are substitutions which are symbolic versions of induction steps (i.e., of first return maps).